Ogyris amaryllis

 Ogyris amaryllis, the amaryllis azure or satin azure, is a butterfly in the family Lycaenidae.
 It is found in Australia.

 The wingspan is about 35 mm.
-The upper surface of the wings is iridescent blue with black margins.

 The larvae feed on Amyema species, including A. bifurcata, A. cambagei, A. congener, A. fitzgeraldii, A. linophyllum, A. lucasii, A. mackayensis, A. maidenii, A. melaleucae, A. miquelii, A. miraculosum, A. pendula, A. preissii, A. quandang, A. sanguinea and A. thalassium.
-Young larvae are green.
-Later, they become brown with diagonal markings.
-They are attended by various species of ants.